-Semantics Regarding Taxes Do Not Fund Spending
+Semantics Regarding 'Taxes Do Not Fund Spending'

-QUES: "So where did the money originate from if Congress holds the purse strings?
-Is Congress just another Capitalist entity.
-I do not know of any other system where tax is not used via the government."
+Question: So where did the money originate from if Congress holds the purse strings?
+Is Congress just another capitalist entity?
+I don't know of any other system where tax is not used via the government.

 Currently, in the modern system, the Treasury only spends money into the economy that Congress has previously appropriated, mostly in the form of reserves.
 It adds to private balances by using keystrokes on computers that spend the reserves in its spending account.

-(4) Treasury spending what Congress has directed it to spend into the economy.
+(4) Treasury spending what Congress has directed it to spend into the economy

-On: “I do not know of any other system where tax is not used via the government.”
-I can only say that the process I’ve outlined for you is not restricted to the US, but that the general process goes on in a number of monetarily sovereign nations including the UK, Australia, NZ, Japan, Canada, and a number of others around the world.
-These nations can never have issues of government solvency because each can issue its own money in whatever it desires.
-Spending too much of what it creates can present serious problems, such as inflation or a variety of other bad effects if they spend on the wrong things.
+The facts of this matter are documented by Professor Stephanie Kelton, in this article and are depicted in my graphic below.Regarding the statement, “I don't know of any other system where tax is not used via the government.”
+The process I’ve outlined is not restricted to the US, it is the same general process that goes on in a number of monetarily sovereign nations including the UK, Australia, New Zealand, Japan, Canada, and a number of others around the world.
+These nations can never have solvency issues because each can issue its own money in whatever amount they desire.
+Spending too much of the currency it creates can present serious problems, such as inflation or a variety of other bad effects, if they spend on the wrong things.
 However, again, these nations cannot be forced into insolvency by external economic or financial constraints giving them deficit spending policy space other nations do not have.